Dianne Pilkington: Theatre

 In 2005 Pilkington starred in The Far Pavilions in the role of Belinda.
-Following this Pilkington again went on tour in the role of Grizabella in Andrew Lloyd Webber's, Cats.
-It was whilst on tour with the production that Pilkington met her husband.
+Following this Pilkington again went on tour in the role of Grizabella in Andrew Lloyd Webber's Cats.
 After leaving the Cats tour in early 2007, Pilkington joined the West End production of Wicked at the Apollo Victoria Theatre.
 She replaced Helen Dallimore as Glinda on 16 July 2007, after serving as the standby from April of that year.
 After three years in the company, she played her final performance on 27 March 2010 and was succeeded by Louise Dearman.

-Immediately after leaving Wicked, Pilkington joined played the parts of Annabella Schmidt, Pamela, and Margaret in the West End production of The 39 Steps.
+Immediately after leaving Wicked, Pilkington played the parts of Annabella Schmidt, Pamela, and Margaret in the West End production of The 39 Steps.
 She replaced Natalie Walter on 26 April 2010.
 She ended her nine-month run on 29 January 2011 and was succeeded by Laura Rogers.

-After leaving The 39 Steps Pilkington took part in the 2011 season of Cabaret in the House at Lauderdale House on 20 February 2011, performing many tracks from her album in a one-woman cabaret, her guests at the cabaret included Jean-Claude Pelletier, Shimi Goodman & television actress Nicole Faraday.
+After leaving The 39 Steps Pilkington took part in a season of cabarets at Lauderdale House on 20 February 2011, performing tracks from her album.
+Her guests at the cabaret included Jean-Claude Pelletier, Shimi Goodman & television actress Nicole Faraday.
 She was accompanied on piano by Christopher Hamilton.

-In the Chichester Festival 2011 Pilkington played the role of Amalia in She Loves Me, from 9 May 2011 until 18 June 2011.
+In the Chichester Festival 2011 Pilkington played the role of Amalia in She Loves Me, from 9 May 2011 until 18 June 2011, at the Minerva Theatre.

 She starred as Sophie De Palma in the West End production of Master Class, which ran at the Vaudeville Theatre from January – April 2012.